tmbarbour/reef-pi-script-utils/README.md

 ## reef-pi Completion Script ( _reef-pi )

-This Bash completion script will provide context-sensative options for the
+This Bash completion script will provide context-sensitive options for the
 * ``reef-pi daemon ``
 * ``reef-pi db ``
 * ``reef-pi install ``